Powered by RND

 About Building Deep Tech with Ilir Aliu

 The show for founders building real deep tech.
-Each episode features technical builders and early-stage founders in AI, robotics, and hardware — breaking down how they ship, grow, and learn.
+Each episode features founders, executives, and builders in AI, robotics, and hardware — breaking down how they build, scale, and learn.
 We talk about systems, mistakes, GTM strategy, funding lessons, and how to move from research to traction.
 Hosted by Ilir Aliu from 22Astronauts.
 Whether you’re building now or just curious — tune in.

 Podcast website